Force over Distance: Faster than Light

 “Speaking of Dr. Rush,” Matt says, “you don’t think he forgot, do you?
 He’s had a lot going on.”

 Matt has to look away to hide his smile.
 He doesn’t want Chloe to think he’s making fun of her, but he can’t help it.
 She loves talking about things the Science Team does and doesn’t do.
 It’s been going on for months this way.
-He knows what it’s like.
 He gets it.
-He can remember his first few years after joining up, how he’d spoken about his job.
-How it had been something his high school friends couldn’t understand, and, in a lot of ways, didn’t want to.
-How it had set him apart.
-How it had forced him to live by his values, make choices about them, put his life on the line for them.
+He remembers his first few years after joining up, how he’d spoken about his job.
+How it’d been something his high school friends couldn’t understand, and, in a lot of ways, didn’t want to.
+How it’d set him apart.
+How it’d forced him to live by his values, make choices about them, put his life on the line for them.

 Every night before they go to bed, she turns her radio away from the the science channel and straight back to it, then checks the volume by radioing Eli.
 The last thing she does before they turn out the lights is place it, very carefully, on the nightstand.